vantage6/vantage6-workshop/episodes/chapter6.md

 ```

 It is important to note the meaning of following configuration parameters:
-  - The `api-key` is the API key that you received from the vantage6 server administrator.
+  - The `api-key` is the API key that you created in vantage6 UI (see chapter 4) or you recieved from the vantage6 server administrator.
 It is used to authenticate the node at the server.
   - The `base-URL of the server` is the URL of the vantage6 server.
 If you are running the server on your local machine using Docker, the URL has to be set to `http://host.docker.internal`.
   - The `path of the api` is the path of the API of the server.
 It is usually `/api`.
   - The `database URI` is the path of the database file.
 You can add multiple databases by repeating the process.
 The database type can be 'csv', 'parquet', 'sql', 'sparql', 'excel' or 'omop'.